ResourcesSample Questions

 5. Bone darkening of cooked poultry can be reduced by

-1. Increase calcium in diet
+1. Increased calcium in diet

 2. Microwave cooking